Boolean Observation Games: Existence of Nash Equilibrium

 In each iteration of the outer loop in Algorithm~\ref{alg:NEpess} (steps 7 - 13), the size of the set $Y(v)$ or $Z(v)$ strictly increases for some $v \in V$.
 We also have that for all $v \in V$, $0 \leq |Y(v)| \leq |N|$ and $0 \leq |Z(v)| \leq |N|$.
-It follows that Algorithm~\ref{alg:NEpess} always terminate.
+It follows that Algorithm~\ref{alg:NEpess} always terminates.
 Let $\cs$ be the strategy profile constructed by Algorithm~\ref{alg:NEpess}.
-From the description of the procedure, it can be verified that $\cs$ is a uniform strategy profile.
-We now argue that $\cs \in \Ne_{\mathsf{pess}}(G)$.
+From the description of the procedure, it can also be verified that $\cs$ is a uniform strategy profile.
+Thus to prove the claim, it suffices to show that $\cs \in \Ne_{\mathsf{pess}}(G)$.

 Note that for all $i \in \obar{X_+}$, $\cs_i^\emptyset$ is a dominant uniform strategy and for all $i \in \obar{X_-}$, $\cs_i^\forall$ is a dominant uniform strategy.
 Therefore, for all $v \in V$, for all $i \in \obar{X_+} \cup \obar{X_-}$ and for all $s_i' \in S_i$, $u_i(v,\cs(v)) \geq u_i(v,(s_i',\cs_{-i}(v)))$.